The Impact Intensive

 Where transformation becomes lived experience.

 When this breaks down, handoffs depend on you.
 Context has to be re-explained.
 People lose orientation, and progress slows in places that should be automatic.
+Without clear structure, delivery can't be systematized, repeated, or trained.
+It stays dependent on you knowing what comes next.

 We surface where the journey no longer carries clarity or quality on its own.